What are COVID19 long haulers?

 However, any graded exercise programme, no matter how gentle it starts or how slowly it progresses, hinges on the concept that the person being treated is deconditioned.
 In general, this is why graded approaches to exercise work well for most other conditions.

 With long haul Covid19 pushing patients beyond their capabilities will cause physiological reactions that will make symptoms worse.
-People with post viral fatigue report that “pushing themselves” causes a deterioration in
+People with post viral fatigue report that “pushing themselves” causes a deterioration in symptoms.

 Pain no Gain